Creating and Modifying Open Educational Resources: Module 3

 - PressBooks uses WordPress as a platform to publish open textbooks in multiple formats.
 There is a one-time charge to make your OER available in these formats.

 - SoftChalk Cloud uses the SoftChalk desktop platform but allows your works to be published in their open and public SoftChalk Repository.

 1. Test out at least one free platform.
 Does this platform lend you enough tools to successfully provide open course content?

-2. Chemistry experts and UC Davis have created their own wiki textbook hub, ChemWiki.
-What academic disciplines would benefit most from having a wiki-based open textbook?
+2. Chemistry experts and UC Davis have created their own wiki textbook hub, ChemWiki, which has become the even more extensive Libretexts project.
+Wiki Education is an organization attempting to connect educators more with Wikipedia.
+What academic disciplines would benefit most from having wiki-based OER?